Skip to main content

 I lead MSc in Project Management for Creative Practitioners at the Kingston School of Art, Kingston University.
 The focus of the course being design and agile project management for practitioners across a range of creative sector industries.
 An application of critical thinking in these areas of professional practice is encouraged.

 I am a Senior Fellow of the Higher Education Academy and use a critical pedagogy, which engages learning with and through multiple intelligences and learning styles.
 My approach is practice and applied led and, is culturally sensitive and inclusive.
-I am a trained barrister and use legal practice knowledge in industry based work as creative practitioner/advisor/educator.
-My current research on IPRs and on rare digital art /non-fungible token assets, explores their challenges and opportunities, particularly in relation to empowerment (and representation).
-I work on intersections between creative practice, creative agency, technology and law.
-My consulting practice includes a focus on Legal Tech (such as in relation to cultural implications of AI readiness, legal uncertainty and AI ethics); explorations of disruptor technologies within creative industries and, agility within design projects.
+As a trained barrister, I use legal practice knowledge in industry based work as creative practitioner/agent-representative/educator.
+My current research focus is on legal matters for creatives, specifically smart(er) contracts and the ‘rare' digital art space, exploring their challenges and opportunities, particularly in relation to disintermediation, empowerment, representation, and regulatory (un)certainty.
+I work at the intersection between design, creative agency, technology and law.
+My consulting practice includes work on creative legal and legal tech (such as in relation to cultural implications of AI readiness, AI in design, and AI ethics); and explorations of lean and agile management within design projects.
 I represent and mentor a select group of artists/designers internationally and in the UK.

 Prior to my time at Kingston University, I project managed the British Film Institute's flagship site screenonline.org.uk, a digital archive focusing on the history of British film and television.